lalitcap23/defess-v3/README.md

 # 💬 Defess – A Platform to Leverage Your Failure

-_Defess_ (DeFi + Confess) is a decentralized, anonymous social platform that empowers users to share their failures and vulnerable moments freely.
+_Defess_ (DeFi + Confess) is a decentralized,  social platform that empowers users to share their failures and vulnerable moments freely.
 By embracing transparency and community validation, the platform transforms setbacks into sources of strength.
-Built using Soroban smart contracts, MongoDB, and Web3 integrations, Defess gamifies honesty with token rewards and NFT incentives—building a new form of digital credibility.
+Built using solana  smart contracts, supabase db, and Web3 integrations, Defess gamifies honesty with token rewards and NFT incentives—building a new form of digital credibility.

 ---